pumpkin-py/pumpkin-py/docs/general/index.rst

 	If you are a developer, the :ref:`devel` page may be more suitable for you.

-	If you want to deploy your bot instance, take a look at :ref:`docker` or :ref:`direct`.
+	If you want to deploy your bot instance, take a look at :ref:`containers`, :ref:`direct` or :ref:`k8s`.

 .. _general_download: